 Nextech AR Amends Terms of Public Offering of Units

 TORONTO, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. (“Nextech” or the “Company”) (OTCQX: NEXCF) (CSE: NTAR) (FSE: EP2) announces that it has amended certain terms of its marketed offering (the “Offering”) of units of the Company (the “Units”), that was previously announced on January 23, 2023 and January 24, 2023.
+24, 2023 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. ("Nextech" or the "Company") NEXCF NTAR EP announces that it has amended certain terms of its marketed offering (the "Offering") of units of the Company (the "Units"), that was previously announced on January 23, 2023 and January 24, 2023.
 Pursuant to the amended terms, the Offering of Units will be conducted at a price of $0.83 per Unit for aggregate gross proceeds of up to $3,000,000.
 Each Unit shall be comprised of one common share of the Company (a "Common Share") and one Common Share purchase warrant of the Company (a "Warrant").
 Each Warrant shall entitle the holder thereof to purchase one Common Share at an exercise price of $1.03 for a period of 48 months following closing of the Offering.

 The Offering is being led by Research Capital Corporation as the sole agent and sole bookrunner (the "Agent").